CesiumGS/cesium-unity/Documentation~/developer-setup.md

 > ```
 > (Alternatively, one may add a blank line or other minor change to both `ConfigureReinterop.cs` files in any text editor.)
 > Once those changes have been saved, go back to the Unity editor.
 It should detect the file changes and cause Reinterop to generate the required native source files.

-Once this build/install completes, Cesium for Unity should work the next time Unity loads Cesium for Unity.
-You can get it to do so by either restarting the Editor, or by making a small change to any Cesium for Unity script (.cs) file in `Packages/com.cesium.unity/Runtime`.

 ## Building and Running Games